Lollimerd/discord-cloud/README.md

 # Discord Storage System

 A cloud storage solution that leverages Discord channels as a storage backend, allowing users to upload, store, and download files through a simple web interface.
+Users do not need to consider the size of the files because of nitro subscriptions or the file transfer limit set by discord.

 ## Features